Abbie C. B. Robinson: Career

 Robinson was as famous for political wisdom as her husband.
 Of her newspaper career it is somewhat difficult to write, since her public work was so closely interwoven with her private experiences during the very sorrowful and troublous period of her connection with the "Advocate."
 She went into the office of that paper by the usual route, the desire to help her husband, in the early part of 1882, as Colonel Robinson's health was failing rapidly.
 Gradually, the sick man's duties fell to his devoted wife, and before long she assumed charge of them all, taking the place in the office while she performed her own duties at home, doubly increased by the care of a dying husband.

 After three years of editorial management of the Advocate, she was placed in a position to assume control of the whole establishment connected with the paper, including not only the business management, but also a job department, a bindery and store.
 That position she held for four years, during which time Colonel Robinson died.
 Then came the inevitable result, nervous prostration, an attempt again to take up the work, then her final retirement from the paper in 1888.

-She won for herself an enviable reputation as a woman of much force and ability, always animated by the highest, purest motives, and as an easy, graceful, cultured writer.
-She was also a good deal of a politician, with original Republican tendencies, though the Advocate was a Democratic paper.
+She established a reputation as a respected political writer and editor of the Green Bay Advocate, gaining recognition for her influential journalism and accomplished writing.

 The story of her having brought out a Republican issue of the paper, when it was once put under her charge during Colonel Robinson's editorship, is a standard joke, and is periodically repeated in the State papers.
 The stand taken by the Advocate during the labor strikes and riots in Milwaukee, in 1881, is said to have saved the Democratic party in Wisconsin from making a serious mistake.